Tonjaro/Learning-Typecript/README.md

 # Learning Typescript

-This Repository will contain the progress of me learning how to use typescript as well as a typecript project that I will complete by the end of 2 weeks.
+This Repository will contain the progress of me learning how to use typescript following multiple yoiutube video crash courses and doing individual practice.

 ## Getting started